Chargent Payment Processing for Salesforce

 Preventing Gateway Receipts

 You can often control whether a receipt is sent or not by logging into your payment gateway web interface and altering the settings there.

-If you don't want your customer to receive the email, or you wish to send them your own email receipt from Salesforce with your branding / formatting, one option is removing the email address from the Billing Email field on the Chargent Order, Opportunity or Case.
+If you don't want your customer to receive the email, or you wish to send them your own email receipt from Salesforce with your branding / formatting, one option is removing the email address from the Billing Email field on the Chargent Order.